thmosqueiro/ABBAS/documentation/ODD/README.md

 2. Randomly decide to leave the hive to exploit a particular resource (see section Interactions for details).

-3. Choose one of the reported locations and define its position as new drifiting vector.
+3. Choose one of the reported locations as its new drifting vector.

 4. Leave the hive to look for that resource spot for P+1 times.